Bavaria: Free State of Bavaria

-World War I led to the abolition of monarchy all over Germany in 1918.
+World War I led to the abolition of the monarchy all over Germany in 1918.
 The Bavarian monarchy was the first to fall when on 8 November 1918 Socialist politician Kurt Eisner proclaimed the People's State of Bavaria.
 Eisner headed a new, republican government as minister-president.
 On 12 November, King Ludwig III signed the Anif declaration, releasing both civil and military officers from their oaths, which the Eisner government interpreted as an abdication.

 After losing the January 1919 elections, Eisner was assassinated in February 1919, ultimately leading to a Communist revolt and the short-lived Bavarian Soviet Republic being proclaimed 6 April 1919.
 After violent suppression by elements of the German Army and notably the Freikorps, the Bavarian Soviet Republic fell in May 1919.
 The Bamberg Constitution (Bamberger Verfassung) was enacted on 12 or 14 August 1919 and came into force on 15 September 1919, placing the Free State of Bavaria inside the Weimar Republic.

 Extremist activity further increased, notably the 1923 Beer Hall Putsch led by the Nazis, and Munich and Nuremberg became seen as strongholds of Nazism during the Weimar Republic and Nazi dictatorship.
-However, in the crucial German federal election, March 1933, the Nazis received less than 50% of the votes cast in Bavaria.
+In the crucial German federal election, March 1933, the Nazis received around 43% of the votes cast in Bavaria.

 As a manufacturing centre, Munich was heavily bombed during World War II and was occupied by United States Armed Forces, becoming a major part of the American Zone of Allied-occupied Germany, which lasted from 1945 to 1947, and then of Bizone.

 The Rhenish Palatinate was detached from Bavaria in 1946 and made part of the new state Rhineland-Palatinate.
 In 1949, Bavaria became part of the Federal Republic of Germany, despite the Bavarian Parliament voting against adopting the Basic Law of Germany, mainly because it was seen as not granting sufficient powers to the individual states (Länder), but at the same time declared that it would accept it if two-thirds of the other Länder ratified it.
 All of the other states ratified it, so it became law.
 Thus, during the Cold War, Bavaria was part of West Germany.

 Bavarian identity

 Bavarians have often emphasized a separate national identity and considered themselves as "Bavarians" first, "Germans" second.
 In the 19th-century sense, an independent Kingdom of Bavaria existed from only 1806 to 1871.
 A separate Bavarian identity was emphasized more strongly when Bavaria joined the Prussia-dominated German Empire in 1871, while the Bavarian nationalists wanted to keep Bavaria as Catholic and an independent state.
 Aside from the minority Bavaria Party, most Bavarians now accept Bavaria as part of Germany.

 Another consideration is that Bavaria is not culturally uniform.
-While inhabitants of Altbayern ("Old Bavaria"), the regions forming the historic Bavaria before further acquisitions in 1806–1815, speak a Bavarian dialect of German, Franconia in the north and Bavarian Swabia in the southwest, have a distinct culture, including different dialects of German, East Franconian and Swabian, respectively.
+While inhabitants of Altbayern ("Old Bavaria"), the regions forming the historic Bavaria before further acquisitions in 1806–1815, speak a Bavarian dialect of German, Franconia in the north and Bavarian Swabia in the southwest have a distinct culture including different dialects of German, East Franconian and Swabian, respectively.